Abe is now available to rent or buy.

-For Abe this creates a highly confusing social and cultural dilemma.
-His growing independence and upcoming thirteen birthday wrapped in the need to please both sides of his family.
-As he internally debates whether to go ahead with a Bar Mitzvah.
-Or embrace his Muslim heritage, in a birthday year that reflects the transition to adulthood in both Islam and Judaism.
-His internal battle to please everyone made all the more difficult by constant family arguments.
+Abe is pressured to please both sides of his family as his thirteenth birthday nears.
+While at the same time, he debates whether to go ahead with a Bar Mitzvah or embrace his Muslim heritage in a year that marks the transition to adulthood in both Islamic and Jewish culture.
+But if teen life isn’t complicated enough, his internal battle to please everyone is made all the more difficult by constant family arguments.

-Abe escapes the pressures of family life with food, his cooking blog acting as online security blanket.
-His dreams of becoming a professional chef wrapped in flavours and recipes that cross both Jewish and Muslim traditions.
-However, despite his passion for food, Abe lacks a mentor who can help grow his skills.
-A need that ultimately leads him to the discovery of a pop up fusion kitchen in Brooklyn.
-Where Brazilian chef Chico (Seu Jorge) creates amazing street food by harnessing the flavours of world cuisine.
+Seeking an escape, Abe turns to cooking and sets up his own online blog, his dreams of becoming a professional chef wrapped in the flavours and recipes of his shared Jewish and Muslim heritage.
+However, despite his passion for food, Abe lacks a mentor to help him grow his skills.
+But, just when he thinks this mission may fail, he meets the Brazilian chef Chico (Seu Jorge), who creates amazing street food by harnessing the flavours of world cuisine.

 Director: Fernando Grostein Andrade